AndrewEllis93/Print-Tuning-Guide/README.md

     - **Prime Nozzle**: Unchecked
     - **Dwell Time**: 0

-\* *The bowden values I suggest cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
-Once you find a general range to work in from the first test, you may want to run the test again with a narrower range of PA values.*
+\* *The bowden values I suggest here cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
+Once you nawrrow down a general range to work in, you may want to run the test again with a narrower range of PA values.*

 **5)** Generate and download the g-code file.